whotookzakum/bapharia.com/src/routes/[[lang]]/guides/equipment.md

 /> -->

 ## Overview
 Equipment in BLUE PROTOCOL comes in three distinct forms—weapons, Battle Imagine (skills), and Enhance Imagine (armor).
-All items can be equipped at any level but will <b style="color: var(--color-levelsync)">Level Sync</b> if your class level is lower than the item level, reducing its stats.
-Passive lines and Battle Imagine skills are unaffected by Level Sync.
+All items can be equipped at any level but will <b style="color: var(--color-levelsync)">Level Sync</b> if your class level is lower than the item level, reducing its stats (more details [here](/guides/stats#level-sync)).

 ### Limit Break
 Limit Breaking equipment involves consuming duplicate copies of an item for a chance to enhance its stats.
 The higher the Limit Break level, the more materials needed and the lower the chance.
 Failing a Limit Break attempt **will not consume the duplicate copies of the item**, but will consume Luno and Fusion Materia (a generic material for Limit Breaking).